Energy storage: Renewable energy

-Surplus power can also be converted into methane (sabatier process) with stockage in the natural gas network.
+Surplus power can also be converted into methane (Sabatier process) with stockage in the natural gas network.

-In 2011, the Bonneville Power Administration in Northwestern United States created an experimental program to absorb excess wind and hydro power generated at night or during stormy periods that are accompanied by high winds.
+In 2011, the Bonneville Power Administration in the northwestern United States created an experimental program to absorb excess wind and hydro power generated at night or during stormy periods that are accompanied by high winds.
 Under central control, home appliances absorb surplus energy by heating ceramic bricks in special space heaters to hundreds of degrees and by boosting the temperature of modified hot water heater tanks.
 After charging, the appliances provide home heating and hot water as needed.
 The experimental system was created as a result of a severe 2010 storm that overproduced renewable energy to the extent that all conventional power sources were shut down, or in the case of a nuclear power plant, reduced to its lowest possible operating level, leaving a large area running almost completely on renewable energy.

 Another advanced method used at the former Solar Two project in the United States and the Solar Tres Power Tower in Spain uses molten salt to store thermal energy captured from the sun and then convert it and dispatch it as electrical power.
 The system pumps molten salt through a tower or other special conduits to be heated by the sun.
 Insulated tanks store the solution.
 Electricity is produced by turning water to steam that is fed to turbines.

 Since the early 21st century batteries have been applied to utility scale load-leveling and frequency regulation capabilities.

 In vehicle-to-grid storage, electric vehicles that are plugged into the energy grid can deliver stored electrical energy from their batteries into the grid when needed.